a34alefeliza/my-pikimoni/intro/en/dashboard/wall.md

 In the "Wall" section you are able to present some of the students' works, done during the lesson, to other platform members.
 They can rate these works by putting a <i>like</i> on it.
-This will motivate your students to do better work and add a competetive note!
+This will motivate your students to do better work and add a competitive note!